Top 20 Places Not to Miss When Visiting Italy

 06 – SIENA’S PALIO

-Piazza del Campo” is still used today for the well-known Palio horse race which is one of the most famous popular Italian manifestations.
+Piazza del Campo” is still used today for the well-known Palio horse race, one of the most famous popular Italian manifestations.
 It takes place every year on July 2 and August 16.

 The Palio is run to celebrate the miraculous apparition of the Virgin Mary.